-Our PhD program in Network Science is funded by the National Science Foundation's IGERT initiative.
-Select graduate students are provided with fellowships in the amount of $30k per year, for the first two years of study, plus full remission of graduate student fees and tuition.
+As our PhD program in Network Science is funded by the National Science Foundation's IGERT initiative through 2019, a limited number of traineeships may be awarded to applicants for Fall 2018.
+Select graduate students would be provided with stipends in the amount of $30k per year plus full remission of graduate student fees and tuition.
 IGERT trainees are also eligible for other perks, including travel support and funds in support of research projects.
 More general information about the IGERT program, and the benefits awarded to trainees, can be found at the IGERT Student Resource Center.
 For information specific to our IGERT in Network Science, please review the various training modules being undertaken by our trainees, and the various seminars we host.

 PhD students who are interested in participating in our program and applying for a traineeship will first apply online to one of our 7 home departments:

 - Ecology, Evolution, and Marine Biology

 - Mechanical Engineering

 Remember to check a box on the online form marking your interest in the IGERT program.
 Applicants are encouraged to contact faculty members prior to the application process.

 Applicants are also required to fill out an IGERT fellowship application, downloadable from this page.